HTML Lists, CSS Boxes, JS Control Flow

 Box Dimensions

-Normally an HTML box is the size of it’s contents. if you want to change the dimensions for a box you can use the height
+Normally an HTML box is the size of it’s contents. if you want to change the dimensions for a box you can use the height and width properties in CSS.

 Some page designs expand and shrink to fit the size of the user’s screen.
 In such designs, the min-width property specifies the smallest size a box can be displayed at when the browser window is narrow, and the max-width property indicates the maximum width a box can stretch to when the browser window is wide.